Brooklyn Game Store

 ❖

-Playtesters experimented with more objects and were statistically much more successful in discovering the first puzzle
+Users spent a lot more time interacting in the world and were statistically successful in discovering the first puzzle

 (3) Utilize audio to create atmosphere for the experience, and add scripted interactions with players including sound cues.